0XMohomiester/0XMohomiester.github.io/_posts/2024-12-20-PHP-unserialize-pop-chain.md

 Trying: `O:10:"GetMessage":1:{s:7:"receive";s:5:"Hello";}`
 ![IMG3](https://github.com/user-attachments/assets/44fa326a-c5f9-487a-bfd4-a6a12b764318)

-Now, our entry point is the WakyWaky class.
+Now, our entry point is the WakyWaky class to set the value of getflag to true.
 If I create a serialized object from this class and send it to the web app, it will unserialize the object and automatically call the `__wakeup()` method, which echoes the msg property of the object.

 What if we could now modify the `msg` property to control the execution flow of the code and call the `__toString()` method?